space88man/HOWTO-389-DS/Install.md

 5UPPvPBXbhT9H/L
 ```

 The value is 324 bytes long.
-It is the PBKDF2 hash of the
+It is the PBKDF2 hash(output length = 256) of the
 password formatted as `iteration count(4) + salt(64) + hash(256)`.

 ```